Child Support FAQs

 You are required to make payments through the Oregon Department of Justice if:

-• your child support order states that payments must be made in this manner.
+• Your child support order states payments must be made in this manner.

-• one of the parties on your child support case submitted an application for child support services.
+• One of the participants on your child support case enrolled for child support services.

-• your child is receiving some form of public assistance and support is assigned to the state.
+• Your child is receiving a form of public assistance that is assigned to the state.

-• your child received some form of public assistance from the state in the past and there are child support arrears assigned to the state.
+• Your child received a form of public assistance from the state in the past and there are child support arrears assigned to the state.

-If child support is not assigned to the state, you may elect—or the court may authorize—payment to a checking or savings account, or by electronic transfer to an account maintained by a licensed escrow agent.
-For you to elect another payment method, both you and the other parent must agree to close your case with the Oregon Child Support Program.
+If child support is not assigned to the state, you may elect—or the court may authorize—payment to a checking or savings account or by electronic transfer to an account maintained by a licensed escrow agent.
+To elect another payment method, both you and the other parent must agree to close your case with the Oregon Child Support Program.

 For more information, submit an inquiry through your online account or contact Customer Service at ChildSupportCustomerService@doj.oregon.gov or 800-850-0228.